 Out of those, only 7.7% of victim-survivors contacted police themselves (the police were contacted in relation to only 8.3% of sexual assaults [Personal Safety Survey (2022)]).

 Given that many victim survivors so obviously do not feel safe to report their experiences to police, the prevalence rates of sexual violence in Australia are likely much higher in reality.
-Therefore, telling survivors that they are believed has less to do with the perpetrator’s “guilt” as determined by the criminal justice system and more to with supporting the survivor.
-Our criminal justice system is built on the premise that those accused of crimes should be protected.
-Whether someone is found guilty or innocent in the criminal justice system does not actually reflect whether or not a survivor’s story is true.
+Believing survivors is not denying the due process of the criminal justice system.
+Believing and supporting survivors, ensuring their safety, securing the necessary funds they may need, and ensuring they get connected to the resources and services they need, is completely separate from the accountability process that the accused perpetrator may or may not be asked to participate in (i.e legal system, institutional accountability, community accountability, etc).
+Ultimately, our criminal justice system is built on the premise that those accused of crimes should be protected.
+Whether someone is found guilty or innocent through the criminal justice system does not actually reflect whether or not a survivor’s story is true.

 Believing survivors says nothing about a perpetrator’s innocence or guilt, but it says everything about how we view sexual assault.